 Pace defines the pace at which a student must progress to ensure education program completion within the maximum timeframe (150% of the published length of the program).
-If pace falls below 67%, a student will be considered to not be making SAP.

-There are two components to pace: the proof of academic progress and maximum timeframe.
+If pace falls below 67%, a student is not making satisfactory academic progress.
+There are two components to pace: the proof of academic progress, and maximum timeframe.